Who is a whistleblower?

 ©R. Henrik Nilsson (CC BY 4.0)

 Journalists and activists carried the word into everyday use.
 Along the way it lost its hyphen, going from "whistle-blower" to "whistleblower".
-Today it carries a positive connotation: someone who took a risk to tell the truth.
-Books and films about whistleblowers have strengthened that idea by turning real cases into stories people know.
+In modern use it carries a positive connotation: someone who took a risk to tell the truth.
+Books and films about whistleblowers have strengthened that idea.
+They turn real cases into stories people know.

 Famous whistleblowers

 Many of the best-known cases involve insiders reporting on their own employers.
-Frances Haugen walked out of Facebook with internal research showing the company knew its platforms caused harm.
-Peiter "Mudge" Zatko did the same at Twitter on security and bot-count claims.
-Others acted because of direct danger to human health: Erika Cheung and Tyler Shultz at Theranos, and Jeffrey Wigand at Brown & Williamson Tobacco.
+Frances Haugen walked out of Facebook with internal research.
+It showed the company knew its platforms caused harm.
+Others acted because of direct danger to human health.
+Erika Cheung and Tyler Shultz exposed Theranos.
+Jeffrey Wigand exposed Brown & Williamson Tobacco.
 At Theranos, Elizabeth Holmes is serving an eleven-year fraud sentence.
 A federal appeals court turned down her appeal in February 2025.
 The two best-known cases come from the public sector.
-Edward Snowden exposed NSA mass surveillance in 2013, and was given Russian citizenship in 2022.
+Edward Snowden exposed NSA mass surveillance in 2013.
+Russia gave him citizenship in 2022.
 Mark Felt, the FBI deputy director, outed himself in 2005 as the Watergate source "Deep Throat".

 Frances Haugen at the Heinrich-Böll-Stiftung event, Berlin, November 4, 2021